xidhu/attendance-marker/README.md

 Open Google Meet.

 - Open our extension.
+ **Modes**

+   Chat Mode

     - Take attendance that students typed in ChatBox whenever you want.

+   Live Mode

+    - Take attendance as students present in the meeting.

 **formatting**